Abraham Tobias Boas

-Abraham Tobias Boas (25 November 1842 – 20 February 1923) was a rabbi of Adelaide Hebrew Congregation in Adelaide, South Australia.
+Abraham Tobias Boas (25 November 1842 – 20 February 1923) was a Dutch-born Australian rabbi who led the Adelaide Hebrew Congregation in Adelaide, South Australia.
+He is commemorated on Adelaide's Jubilee 150 Walkway as South Australia's first rabbi.

 Biography

 Early life

 Abraham Tobias Boas was born in Amsterdam, the Netherlands, son of Tobias Eliesar Boas, rabbi, and his wife Eva Salomon Levi, née Linse.
-Boas was educated at Amsterdam Theological Seminary and studied theology under a well-known Hebraist, Delaville.
-In 1865, he went to England to further his studies, and in 1867 became minister to the Jewish congregation at Southampton.
+Boas was educated at Amsterdam Theological Seminary.